Health Clearance Protocol for Health Professions Students (including MD students)

 - Do you have shortness of breath that is not attributable to another medical condition?

 - Do you have recent (<5 days) loss of smell and taste?

 - Do you have new onset of vomiting or diarrhea not related to another medical condition?

-- If you answer yes to any of the questions above, immediately self-isolate.
-Students who are symptomatic must be tested (PCR test) for COVID-19 regardless of vaccination status.
-Do not go to a Carolina Together testing site!
-Follow Campus Health instructions for testing.
-You may not attend class or clinical rotations until your COVID test results come back.
+If you answer yes to any of the questions above, immediately self-isolate and complete a Covid test, either at-home or via PCR through Campus Health.
+Students who are symptomatic must be tested for COVID-19 regardless of vaccination status.

 What to do if you are EXPOSED to COVID-19: